Vermonster/fhir-kit-create-react/README.md

 ## Running the app

 `yarn start` will use [Concurrently](https://github.com/kimmobrunfeldt/concurrently) to run `server/main.js` and `react-scripts start`.
-The app starts out with an example of a patient name search using FHIRKit Client surfaced to a react-app using [Ant Design](https://github.com/ant-design/ant-design) UI components.
+The app starts out with an example of a patient name search using FHIRKit Client surfaced to a React app using [Ant Design](https://github.com/ant-design/ant-design) UI components.

 ## License